DavidWells/prototype-netlify-logs-ui/README.md

 - Click to copy button
 - "command + A" to select all & right click copy

+## Future improvements

+Below are additional improvements that can be made to the logging experience.

-## Improved build fail notifications
+### Improved build fail notifications

 As a Netlify user, I'd like to know exactly what went wrong in my build from the notification sent to my email/slack/etc.